FMotalleb/gradle_repo_manager/README.md

 ### In Progress

-- [ ] Add an update command that enables self-update functionality.
 - [ ] Migrate to pub cache directory change.
 - [ ] Implement a configuration file to store repositories, patterns, and directories for easier management and customization.